michael-rowe/ai-in-hpe/conversational-ui.md

-# Generative AI as a conversational interface
+# Generative AI as a conversational UI

 No more UI.